 In this section, we propose a provably efficient primal-dual DPO approach for the constrained alignment problem (Eq.~\eqref{eq:constrained_opt}), utilizing a model trained using standard DPO on reward preference data to provide reward information.
-We first describe the key idea behind our approach, and present the specific algorithm $\algpddpo$ which has rigorous theoretical guarantees.
+We first describe the idea of our approach, and then present the specific algorithm $\algpddpo$ with rigorous theoretical guarantees.